Editorial Policy

 • Sarah-Ann Morgan, Vue Specialist, who contributes to Vue.js learning materials and Vue ecosystem guidance;

-• Ethan Robinson, Junior Frontend Developer, who contributes to beginner-friendly HTML, CSS, and early frontend learning materials;
+• Ethan Robinson, Middle Frontend Developer, who contributes to beginner-friendly HTML, CSS, and early frontend learning materials;

 • Alice Liu, AI Engineer, who contributes to AI-assisted development and vibe coding topics.